laysakura/Acme-IntermediatePerl/README.md

 # NAME

-Perl::IntermediatePerl - It's new $module
+Acme::IntermediatePerl - It's new $module

 # SYNOPSIS

-    use Perl::IntermediatePerl;
+    use Acme::IntermediatePerl;

 # DESCRIPTION

-Perl::IntermediatePerl is ...
+Acme::IntermediatePerl is ...

 # LICENSE